-Note: If you were to trace which of the UU roots Twinkle’s practice stems from, it would be the Universalist tradition of being filled with spirit and prophesy and being Called to gather the beloved community.The expressed Unitarian Universalist values and sources of faith below are in alignment with Twinkle’s interfaith ministry.
+Note: Rev. “Twinkle” Marie Manning serves a variety of congregations, including ones in the traditional Unitarian Universalist faith tradition.
+If you were to trace which of the UU roots Twinkle’s practice resonates closest with, it would be the Universalist tradition of being filled with spirit and prophesy and being Called to gather the beloved community; and the fundamental Unitarian tenet of the human search for Truth and Meaning.The expressed Unitarian Universalist values and sources of faith below are in alignment with Twinkle’s interfaith ministry.
 Spiritual and religious exploration at Twinkle’s Place and during Twinkle’s retreats have many gateways and avenues.
 For a glimpse at some philosophies and resources, click within the pages of this website, most especially Twinkle’s sermons.

 Unitarian Universalist Vision: